-AWP provides the mental health, neurodevelopment and psychosocial substance misuse services into five prisons: HMP Bristol, HMP Eastwood Park, HMP Ashfield, HMP Leyhill and HMP Erlestoke.
+AWP provides mental health, neurodevelopment and psychosocial substance misuse services at HMP Eastwood Park.

-The neurodiversity team visits the five sites to support people who have:
+The neurodiversity team visits the site to support people who have:

 - adult attention deficit and hyperactivity disorder (ADHD)

 - a learning disability